yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/README.md

 <img src="https://github.com/yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/blob/main/screenshot/Jungle_map.jpg" alt="Figure 2, Dragon and Baron on the map" width="500"/>
-*Figure 2, Dragon and Baron on the map*

 This application can fetch historical professional game data with these four indicators.
 There are 3 main features in this app.
 Users can